Brill-Noether theory for cyclic covers: Preliminaries

 \item every node of $\tC$ maps to a node of $C$ \item away from the nodes $p$ is a principal $\Z_n$-bundle \item for any node $x\in \tC$ there is an integer $r>0$ and a local equation $\x\e=0$ of $\tC$ at $x$, such that any element of the stabilizer of $x$ under the action of $\Z_n$ acts as $(\x,\e)\mapsto (\z\x, \z^{-1} \e)$, where $\z$ is an rth root of unity. \end{enumerate} The integer r is called the \textbf{index} of x.

 \end{definition}

-By conjugation it easily follows that every node of $\tC$ lying above the same node of $C$ has the same index.
+By conjugation it easily follows that every node of $\tC$ lying above the same node of $C$ has the same index $r$.
+Thus $r$ must divide $n$.
 This index can be considered as a ramification index.
-So an admissible $\Z_n$- cover will be unramified, if and only if every node has index 1.
+So an admissible $\Z_n$-cover will be unramified, if and only if every node has index 1.\\

 It is clear from the definition that for an admissible $\Z_n$-cover $p: \tC \to C$ of a smooth curve $C$, $\tC$ is also smooth and $p$ is simply a principal $\Z_n$-bundle, which corresponds to a cyclic cover.
-We shall denote the subset (in fact subscheme) of $\adm$ of such isomorphism classes of principal $\Z_n$-bundles as $\pb$.\\
+We shall denote the subset (in fact subscheme) of $\adm$ of such isomorphism classes of principal $\Z_n$-bundles as $\pb$.
+We recall from \cite{acg}, Chapter XVI.§5, that $\pb$ actually is in bijection with $\rgn$, but principal $\Z_n$-bundles admit more automorphisms.
+These are responsible for singularities in the moduli space $\adm$, which, however, are irrelevant in our context. \\

 For the notion of families of admissible $\Z_n$-covers and an explicit construction of the coarse moduli space $\adm$ of admissible $\Z_n$-covers see \cite{acg}.
 This construction uses Kuranishi families of admissible $\Z_n$ covers and largely resembles the construction of the moduli space $\Mg$, avoiding the use of algebraic (or Deligne-Mumford) stacks.
 Thus it is both more elementary and geometrically accessible, but, if one so wishes, this moduli space can be identified with a moduli space arising in the algebraically more powerful theory of stacks.
 In the notation of \cite{cefs}, the Deligne-Mumford stack $Root_{g,n}$ of quasi-stable $n$th roots (see also \cite{j1}, \cite{j2}) is relevant.
 We also refer to Remark 1.6 in \cite{cf} for the relation between stacks and admissible covers.\\